 A private fostering arrangement is one made without the involvement of a local authority for a child under the age of 16 (under 18 if disabled).
 They will be cared for by someone other than a parent or close relative, with the intention that it should last for 28 days or more.

-Early Years settings that become aware of a private fostering arrangement must make a referral through MASH.
+Early Years settings that become aware of a private fostering arrangement must make a referral through Integrated Front Door (IFD).

-- Private fostering - Information about private fostering and how to make a referral through MASH.
+- Private fostering - Information about private fostering and how to make a referral through IFD.